Standalone Code Campaign

 • Particular days only (for example, only Wednesdays).

-Keep in mind that if you don't set the end date, your code will be valid indefinitely.
+Keep in mind that if you do not set the end date, your code will be valid indefinitely.
 You can modify the expiration date after the campaign is on.
 Read more about time-related limits.

 Dynamic discounts